tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

 ---

 ## Introduction
 BigCommerce is a digital commerce platform that enables you to swiftly establish an online store equipped with ready-to-use functionalities.
-For further details, check out the [official BigCommerce webpage](https://www.bigcommerce.com/press/).
+For further details, check out the <a href="https://www.bigcommerce.com/press" target="_blank">official BigCommerce website</a> .

 ## Prerequisites
 To carry out the integration, you need: